 The same applies to your inbox of tasks in Routine.
 Decide on a frequency and stick to it 💪.

 When it comes to how to process your inbox, we recommend following the well-known

 For every item in your inbox, follow the 2-min rule below:

-- 🧽 If the task is no longer relevant, archive it (
+- 🧽 If the task is no longer relevant, mark it as “won’t do” (

 - ✅ If the task takes less than 2 minutes to perform, do it right away and mark it as done (

-- 📅 If the task needs time, schedule it (
+- 📅 If you already know when this task needs to be completed, schedule it (

 - 🔄 Repeat this process until you reach Inbox Zero

 We recommend forcing yourself to perform the actions through the